-Here is the most important thing to say.
-It is impossible to come into a church or a youth ministry or a school, say, a Christian school that is permeated with immodesty and fix it with rules about modesty.
-There is a place for rules, guidelines in families, in schools, in youth ministries, in churches.
-But if you try to turn that thing around, that institution, whatever, if you try to turn that around by starting with the rules or the guidelines, it will not accomplish a Christ exalting, gospel rooted, Spirit empowered, faith sustained, Bible informed, joyful, free culture of modesty.
+Here is the most important thing to say: It is impossible to come into a church or a youth ministry or a school — say a Christian school that is permeated with immodesty — and fix it with rules about modesty.
+There is a place for rules and guidelines in families, in schools, in youth ministries, in churches.
+But if you try to turn that thing around — that institution, whatever — if you try to turn that around by starting with the rules or the guidelines, it will not accomplish a Christ-exalting, gospel-rooted, Spirit-empowered, faith-sustained, Bible-informed, joyful, free culture of modesty.
 It won’t.
 And yet that is the goal.

-So my counsel is: Teach your people these things year in and year out.
-Expose the pride of licentious-ness and self will and expose the pride of externalism and formalism that has no heart in it.
+So, my counsel is: Teach your people these things year-in and year-out.
+Expose the pride of licentious-ness and self-will, and expose the pride of externalism and formalism that has no heart in it.
 It doesn’t see the gospel as precious.
-You preach and you pray for a gospel culture where men and women have, and I have got a little list here that, I mean, once you hear it, you know it is going to change the way people dress whether it is in the swimming pool or in church.
-A sweet submission to Christ, a saturation with the Word of God, a humble attentiveness to the wisdom of other and a desire to grow and learn, a deep suspicion of the power of worldliness to control our habits and a loving consideration of others when we choose what we wear.
+You preach and you pray for a gospel-culture where men and women have — and I have got a little list here that, once you hear it, you know it is going to change the way people dress, whether it is in the swimming pool or in church — a sweet submission to Christ, a saturation with the Word of God, a humble attentiveness to the wisdom of others, a desire to grow and learn, a deep suspicion of the power of worldliness to control our habits, and a loving consideration of others when we choose what we wear.

-And, number three, cultivate the joyful sense that modesty is beautiful.
+- Cultivate the joyful sense that modesty is beautiful.
 Renounce any mindset that modest means frumpy.
-From my own experience — so I am just testifying as a man now who has been a teenager and a 20 year old and a 30 year old and a 40 year old and a 50 year old and a 60 year old, I can testify without any doubt that at every age of my life, my masculine life, my hungry life, sexy dressing of women is less attractive than modest beauty.
-Of course it makes the eyes turn.
+From my own experience — I am just testifying as a man now who has been a teenager and a 20-year-old and a 30-year-old and a 40-year-old and a 50-year-old and a 60-year old — I can testify without any doubt that at every age of my life, my masculine life, my hungry life: Sexy dressing of women is less attractive than modest beauty.
+Of course, it makes the eyes turn.
 It makes the eyes turn, but there is a world of difference between making men’s eyes turn with sexy dressing and being attractive as a beautiful or a handsome person.